nandrew98/135-Spotify-project/README.md

 # 135-Spotify-project

-#### Our goal is to predict the popularity rating of a song from the Spotify dataset and analyze which features play the most important role in doing so.
+#### PySpark project with aim of predicting the popularity rating of a song from the Spotify dataset and analyzing which features play the most important role in doing so.